 When proving the liability of a property owner for your injuries in a slip and fall incident, you need to show the extent of the reasonableness of the owner’s actions.
 Your goal is to show that he or she acted unreasonably.

 Many states follow the concept of comparative negligence when determining liability in slip and fall accidents.
 If you contributed to your own accident, your damage award is lessened by the percentage that you were at fault.
-For example, if the court awards you damages worth $200,000, and it is established that you were 30% at fault for the accident, you will receive $140,000 in damages.
+For example, if the court awards you damages worth $200,000, and you were 30% at fault for the accident, you will receive $140,000 in damages.

 You need to ask yourself some questions in order to determine your level of negligence in a slip and fall incident.
 Some of these questions include:

 It is usually hard to prove that the defendant is at fault in a slip and fall accident.
 Also, insurers rarely acknowledge the liability of unrepresented persons.
-Therefore, the first job of a slip and fall accident attorney is to catch the attention of the insurance company and the defendant.
+Therefore, the first job of the Seattle slip and fall attorneys at Zanes Law is to catch the attention of the insurance company and the defendant.

 Often, the victims of slip and fall accidents are short on the resources they need to prove liability, so they have no solid ground for claiming damages.
-A slip and fall accident attorney at Zanes Law in Seattle has the resources needed to carry out an investigation and to obtain proof of the defendant’s liability.
+Your Seattle slip and fall attorneys at Zanes Law have the resources needed to carry out an investigation and to obtain proof of the defendant’s liability.
 By utilizing medical records and our knowledge of the law, our lawyers will be able to provide a strong basis for you to receive damages.
 Some of the damages your lawyers are likely to secure for you include compensation for medical expenses, lost income, temporary disability, and pain and suffering.

-If you have been involved in a slip and fall accident, hire Zanes Law Injury Lawyers to help you file a suit and claim damages.
+If you are in a slip and fall accident, hire the Zanes Law Seattle slip and fall attorneys to help you file a suit and claim damages.
 When proving fault, you will need to show the negligence of the defendant.
 If you are partly to blame for the accident, your share of blame will reduce the amount you receive in damages.
 To improve your chance of getting a better result for your slip and fall lawsuit, let the legal team at Zanes Law take on your case.

 After I was hit by a drunk driver last year, Zanes Law handled my case and my experience was a positive one.
 Even though the guy was never given a sobriety test (due to a lot of inconvenient and frustrating circumstances including police incompetence and other thinKayley Self Personal Injury